-I was given the name Ahsmet’h (ahh-smet / os-met) which I now know doesn’t appear to match up with any of the names we have for Kemetic deities or netjeru, though I have come to the understanding that she is Auset / Aset or of course, Isis.
-I began to feel very grateful for this goddess’ involvement in my life (and the other deities working with me as well) along with a deepening sense of reverence for them.
+I was given the name Ahsmet (ahh-smet / os-met) which I now know doesn’t appear to match up with any of the names we have for ancient Egyptian deities or netjeru, though I have come to the understanding that she is Aset better known as, Isis.
+I began to feel very grateful for the involvement of Isis in my life (and the other deities working with me as well).
+I developed a deepening sense of reverence for them.
 The closer I grew to the netjeru, the more I began to draw a Kemetic conclusion about my life.

 What did I do to receive a bedroom full of ancient Egyptian deities tweaking the universe on my behalf?
 I honestly didn’t know, but it was clear that a relationship was forming.
 I felt bonded to Isis and the other deities.
 I began to feel very dedicated and loyal to them and I could feel they held me in the same regard; they hold all of humanity in high regard, and they work for our greater good behind the scenes, expecting nothing in return.
 That’s when I became firm about my Kemetic conclusion.
 It’s like when you catch someone doing something very good for others and they’re getting zero recognition for it, and you decide right then and there, that you’re going to have to do something about it.